-Go to the official web site of the SEO agency which you are considering and look for the section titled “about us” or something along those lines.
+Go to the official website of the SEO agency that you are considering and look for the section titled “about us” or something along those lines.
 There should be some information about when the agency was founded, when it branched off into SEO (if it is a scion of another business entity), or otherwise some indication of how long they have been in the business.
-This lengths of time directly indicates their level of experience, and coupled with a few reliable user reviews web sites, it can give you a pretty realistic picture.
+This length of time directly indicates their level of experience, and coupled with a few reliable user reviews websites, it can give you a pretty realistic picture.

 Do they have the relevant documentation that confirms their competency?